wazuh/wazuh-documentation/source/deployment-options/virtual-machine/virtual-machine.rst

 Import and access the virtual machine
 -------------------------------------

 First, import the OVA to the virtualization platform and start the machine.
-When the virtual machine is accessed through the virtualization platform, either of the following system users can be used to login:
+When the virtual machine is accessed through the virtualization platform, either of the following system users can be used to log in:

   .. code-block:: none